 Word games work kind of like toys, only there aren’t any physical objects involved.
 These games are also a good way to break the ice.
 This is useful if you have a few employees who are afraid to speak up—or, in leadership parlance, are “out group members.”
 Everyone will be less intimidated if they are forced to speak up in a silly situation.

 On top of that, you can use wordplay to develop creative ideas.
 Start with a single word written on a whiteboard and then have your employees build on it.

 6. Use reverse psychology

 This doesn’t mean that you need to tell your employees not to brainstorm.
-It’s actually a technique that you can use to get their creative juices flowing.
-For example, if you were planning an event and trying to come up with a creative hook, rather than tell your employees to come up with a way of welcoming the guests, ask how they would anger the guests instead.
+It’s actually one of the brainstorming techniques that you can use to get their creative juices flowing.
+For example, if you were planning an event and trying to come up with a creative hook, rather than telling your employees to come up with a way of welcoming the guests, ask how they would anger the guests instead.

 With this technique, the ideas will start flowing, and then you can switch those angry ideas around in order to come up with useful, creative ones.